shubhamkalsait/kubernetes-b19/README.md

-kubectl delete pod my-pod   # to delete an existing pod kubectl expose pod my-pod --name my-cluster --port 8080   # to allocate the cluster Ip to the pod kubectl expose pod my-pod --name=my-nodeport --port=80 --type=NodePort   # is used to craete a new service for a specific pod kubectl expose pods pods-name --name name --port 80 --type=LoadBalancer  # to expose the nodes to the internet
+kubectl delete pod my-pod   # to delete an existing pod kubectl expose pod my-pod --name my-cluster --port 8080   # to allocate the cluster Ip to the pod kubectl expose pod my-pod --name=my-nodeport --port=80 --type=NodePort   # is used to craete a new service for a specific pod kubectl expose pods pods-name --name name --port 80 --type=LoadBalancer  # to expose the nodes to the internet.
 ```
 __prathamesh__